Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 Walker guided the Buckeyes to their second consecutive NCAA Sweet 16 appearance in 2011 after posting a 12-9-2 record, including NCAA upsets of Tennessee and No. 15 Milwaukee.
 The trip to the NCAA Tournament marked Ohio State's fourth appearance in the last five seasons.

 In 2012, the Buckeyes posted a 16-4-2 record en route to a fourth-consecutive NCAA Tournament appearance.
 Ohio State got hot down the stretch, tying a program record with nine-straight wins in October and November which included the Buckeyes' third Big Ten Tournament championship with a 2-1 victory over Illinois.

-Last year, Ohio State went 10-7-3, making the NCAA Tournament for a fifth-consecutive season.
+Ohio State went 10-7-3 in 2013, making the NCAA Tournament for a fifth-consecutive season.
 Megan Fuller and Nichelle Prince were named second team All-Big Ten while Prince, and Alexis Degler were named to the Big Ten All-Freshman team.

 Prior to taking over at Ohio State for the 1997 season, Walker spent two seasons at Kansas, where she started the program and compiled a 13-23-1 record in two seasons coaching a team of predominantly freshmen and sophomores.